 One of the most important factors to bear in mind no matter which method you chose is that employees must come first.
 This principle has several implications.

 Firstly, the technology that you choose to make use of must be easy to use.
 If the user experience (UX) is clunky or difficult, employees are less likely to make use of it and could render your changes pointless.

 Further to this, it is absolutely vital that employees understand the changes taking place.
 They need to know why they are happening, how they will help and who is responsible for given sections of the change.

 Finally, there must be a positive culture of joint responsibility at all levels of your organisation, making employees feel like the changes are to their benefit (which they should be) and that it is only through their efforts that the company advances.

 “Creating dedicated project teams or launching innovation labs are certainly options, but real success comes from creating an internal cultural mindset that everyone has a part to play, from the rank-and-file employee to the board.” – Rob Lamb, CTO of UK & Ireland, Dell EMC.

 Cases of where the wrong approach or lack of one have led to complete company meltdown and bankruptcy more than once in recent years.
-This is in fact what finally killed Blockbuster, who were on a track to attempt to place themselves as a rival to Netflix.
+This is in fact what finally killed Blockbuster, which was on a track to attempt to place themselves as a rival to Netflix.
 They failed thanks to an incohesive strategy and an out-dated mindset.

-FluidTrend is an intuitive piece of software which we at Formation developed in house on behalf of Houghton and is aimed at enhancing metal working fluid operations.
+QH FLUIDTREND™ is an intuitive piece of software which we at Formation developed in house on behalf of a legacy client, Houghton, and is aimed at enhancing metalworking fluid operations.
 The software is capable of collecting information from all of the relevant machines that are operated on a day-to-day basis and analysing it.